Applying to Graduate

 Step 2: File Applicable Course Paperwork

-If applicable, all course substitutions, waivers, grade changes, transfer credits, or other documents related to degree requirements must be completed or in process before applying to graduate.
-See Academic Regulations for more information.
+If applicable, all course substitutions, waivers, grade changes, transfer credits, or other documents related to completion of degree requirements must be completed or in process before applying to graduate.
+Visit the Academic Regulations page for more information.

-Step 3: Apply to Graduate (Required to Earn Degree)
+Step 3: Apply to Graduate (Required to Receive Degree)

 Students must apply to graduate in the semester prior to completing their program requirements.
 For instance, a student planning to graduate in May must apply to graduate by the deadline set in the fall semester.
 Even if a student does not plan to participate in the commencement ceremony, they must still apply to graduate.

 After a student submits their application to graduate, the Office of Academic Records will begin a review of degree progress.